-Norwegian Sky has capacity for 2,002 passengers on a double occupancy basis - or 2,450 maximum.
-There are 750 crew and the company philosophy of ‘happy crew, happy guests’ gives them double berths with ensuite facilities, TV and telephone, plus communal recreation spaces that include a swimming pool and a disco.
+Norwegian Sky has capacity for 2,002 passengers on a double-occupancy basis or 2,450 maximum.
+There are 750 crew and the company philosophy of ‘happy crew, happy guests’ gives them double berths with en-suite facilities, TV and telephone, plus communal recreation spaces that include a swimming pool and a disco.

-Children have been taken into consideration during the design process and given dedicated spaces, such as kids korner and a teenage disco, while babysitting is provided for a small additional fee.
+Children were taken into consideration during the design process and given dedicated spaces, such as kids korner and a teenage disco, while babysitting is provided for a small additional fee.
 On deck 12, guests are served refreshments from a $50,000 sky mobile, which resembles a cross between a Viking ship and a mermaid.

 Norwegian Sky has six diesel generators supplied by MAN B&W, providing a total output of 50,700kW.
-These are three 7L58/64 designation versions with an output of 9,100kW each and three 6L58/64 with an output of 7,800kW each – in total creating 68,928bhp.
+These are three 7L58/64 designation versions with an output of 9,100kW each and three 6L58/64 with an output of 7,800kW each, creating a total of 68,928bhp.
 She has two four-blade Kamewa variable pitch propellers with a 5.5m-diameter.